Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/getting-started/getting-started-macosx.md

 you the steps to follow to create your first "hello_world" application for the STM32F4_DISCOVERY board from the official Zephyr sources.

+If you prefer a video walkthrough, see the [Getting Started Video Tutorial](/documentation/getting-started/getting-started-video).

 ## Requirement

 On **macOS**, VS Code and its extension might be put in quarantine by default.
 If it is the case, exclude it